Akpevwe11/python-sorting_algorithms/README.md

 - Ordering: arranging items in a sequence ordered by some criterion;

-- Categorizing: grouping items with similar properties.
+- Categorizing: grouping items with similar properties

+This repo contains implementation of sorting algorithms using the python programming language..